On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Assumptions

 The subscripts are intended to make clear that $Z_m(\cdot)$ collects quantities from the numerator of the Studentized statistic, while $Z_\sigma(\cdot)$ gathers additional variables required for the variance estimation.
 With this notation, we define

 and

-This notation is quite compact, and while it emphasizes the simplicity of Cram\'er's condition and the fact that it puts mild restrictions on the kernels, it does obscure the full notational breadth, particularly for $Z_\RBC$.
-This is mostly repetitive: what holds for the kernel $K$ and order $p$ fit must also hold for $L$ and $q$, and for their squares and cross products.
-To make this clear, we can expand all the $Z_m$ and $Z_\sigma$, to write out the full statistics
+{\bf Discussion.} This notation is quite compact, and while it emphasizes the simplicity of Cram\'er's condition and the fact that it puts mild restrictions on the kernels, it does obscure the full notational breadth, particularly for $Z_\RBC$.
+I is also mostly repetitive: what holds for the kernel $K$ and order $p$ fit must also hold for $L$ and $q$, and for their squares and cross products.
+To make this clear, we can expand all the $Z_m$ and $Z_\sigma$, to write out the full random variables as

 and